shmcfarl/opentelemetry-microservices-demo/README.md

 ---

-## This repo was modified and it is used to demonstrate OpenTelemetry capabilities
+## This repo was modified and it is used to demonstrate OpenTelemetry capabilities and to use the OTel Collector to send tracing data to the telescope.app back-end service.
 All the services had their OpenCensus, Cloud Operations (Stackdriver) removed.
 Only OpenTelemetry Traces were added.

 ---